sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 > the other number we're interested in is number of iterations...
 I'm not sure if that's the 113,580 number or 1,820,444.
 If I had to guess I'd say "MK" stands for "master key", which is not the passphrase the users sets, so for our purposes, we're more concerned with the ~1.8 million number.
 (Obviously neither are round numbers, so my guess is that the Tails GUI uses a time-based benchmark to set this value?)

-For our lock metaphor, this is information about the lock I made when I created my test LUKS volume.
-To see if a password is correct, users (or attackers) much complete 1.8 _million_ iterations (or, turns of a key) to find out if it's the correct password (key)!!
+For our safe metaphor, this is information about the safe and its lock I made when I created my test LUKS volume.
+To see if a password is correct, users (or attackers) much complete 1.8 _million_ iterations (or, turns of the dial) to find out if it's the correct password (combination)!!

-That might sound like a lot, but my same laptop can do about 1,736,052 iterations per second on this type of "lock".
-(Maybe we can imagine the attacker putting each key into a power drill that turn 1.7 million times per second?)
-I don't think it's a coincidence that these numbers are relatively close: It's likely that Tails/LUKS used a one-second benchmark from my laptop when it say the 1.8 million number.
+That might sound like a lot, but my same laptop can do about 1,736,052 iterations per second on this type of "dial".
+(Maybe we can imagine the attacker with a gasoline-powered dialer?)
+As an aside, I don't think it's a coincidence that these numbers are relatively close: It's likely that Tails/LUKS used a one-second benchmark from my laptop when it say the 1.8 million number.

 Let's call it a round 1 second per guess.

-If users set a passphrase by randomly selecting 3 random words from the EFF list of 7,776 words, like "crook-pushover-faceted", it'd take an attacker using my laptop about 156 centuries to guess them all.
+Now let's look at a straight-word example passphrase/combination.
+If we make a passphrase (a password made up of words rather than characters and numbers) with words from the EFF list of 7,776 words, like "crook-pushover-faceted", it's as if the safe's dial has 7,776 numbers on it.
+Awesome -- the bigger the dial, the larger number of possible combinations, the more "space" the attacker has to brute-force through.
+Now let's say that the passphrase is 3 words long.
+At one second per guess , it'd take an attacker using my laptop about 156 centuries to guess them all.
 If the passphrase is 4 words long ("expansive-unison-carport-latter"), this number jumps to 121,500 millenia.

 ## A slightly more realistic estimate